-By Aly W. | First published April 25, 2020 | Last modified February 25, 2021
+By Aly | First published April 25, 2020 | Last modified May 8, 2023

 Estrogens and progestogens induce breast development in humans.
 This includes major roles for estrogens in pubertal breast development and progestogens in the breast changes that occur during pregnancy in preparation for lactation and breastfeeding.
 Breast cancer is far more common in cisgender women than in cisgender men, and hormones are well-known to be involved in the development and progression of breast cancer in cisgender women.
 For these reasons, it’s logical to assume that hormone therapy in transfeminine people might increase the risk of breast cancer.
 This is a review of this notion and of the available studies on the subject.

-The normal lifetime risk of breast cancer in women is about 1 in 8 or 12.5% (Ban & Godellas, 2014), whereas the normal lifetime risk of breast cancer in men is about 1 in 1,000 or 0.1% (Yousef, 2017).
-The overall age-standardized risk of breast cancer in men is about 1 in 100,000 person–years (PY) (Yousef, 2017; Ottini & Capalbo, 2017).
+The normal lifetime risk of breast cancer in women is about 1 in 8 or 12.5% (Ban & Godellas, 2014), whereas the normal lifetime risk of breast cancer in men is about 1 in 1,000 or 0.1% (Abdelwahab Yousef, 2017).
+The overall age-standardized risk of breast cancer in men is about 1 in 100,000 person–years (PY) (Abdelwahab Yousef, 2017; Ottini & Capalbo, 2017).
 In other words, 1 in 100,000 men are diagnosed with breast cancer every year on average.
-Fewer than 1% of all cases of breast cancer are in men (Yousef, 2017; Sun et al., 2017).
+Fewer than 1% of all cases of breast cancer are in men (Abdelwahab Yousef, 2017; Sun et al., 2017).
 Thus, breast cancer is frequent in women but is extremely rare in men.

 After sex, age is the strongest known risk factor for breast cancer (Momenimovahed & Salehiniya, 2018).
 Breast cancer risk increases exponentially with age in premenopausal women (Dix & Cohen, 1982).
-The risk of breast cancer in women is about 1 in 600,000 at age 15; 1 in 75,000 at age 20; 1 in 1,500 at age 30; and 1 in 175 at age 40 (Anders et al, 2009).
+The risk of breast cancer in women is about 1 in 600,000 at age 15; 1 in 75,000 at age 20; 1 in 1,500 at age 30; and 1 in 175 at age 40 (Anders et al., 2009).
 After menopause, which typically occurs at 50 years of age, breast cancer risk continues to increase but more slowly (Dix & Cohen, 1982; Benz, 2008; Colditz & Rosner, 2000).
 This is assumed to be due to the much lower levels of estradiol and progesterone in postmenopause (Dix & Cohen, 1982).
 It has been estimated that if it were not for menopause, there would be 6 times as many cases of breast cancer in women, and hence presumably that a majority of women would develop breast cancer in their lifetimes (Brisken, Hess, & Jeitziner, 2015).
 Similarly to the case in women, breast cancer risk in men increases exponentially up to about age 65, and thereafter increases somewhat more slowly (Ottini & Capalbo, 2017; Cancer Research UK).
 This may be related to andropause in older age and consequent lower levels of testosterone and estradiol (Satram, 2006).
 The typical age of diagnosis of breast cancer is around 60 years in women and 65–70 years in men (Ferzoco & Ruddy, 2016; Giordano, 2018).
-The figure below shows the risk of breast cancer with age in women and men (Ottini & Capalbo, 2017).
+Figure 1 below shows the risk of breast cancer with age in women and men (Ottini & Capalbo, 2017).

-|Figure: Age-specific incidence rates per 100,000 for male and female invasive breast cancer in caucasian Americans from the Surveillance, Epidemiology, and End Results (SEER) program of the National Cancer Institute (NCI) (2003–2012) (Ottini & Capalbo, 2017).
+|Figure 1: Age-specific incidence rates per 100,000 for male and female invasive breast cancer in White Americans from the Surveillance, Epidemiology, and End Results (SEER) program of the National Cancer Institute (NCI) (2003–2012) (Ottini & Capalbo, 2017).
 Note that the male breast cancer and female breast cancer lines use different y-axes and corresponding scales (50× larger y-axis interval in the case of female breast cancer).|

 Along with sex and age, research strongly implicates ovarian activity and ovarian hormones—like estradiol and progesterone—as major risk factors for breast cancer (Ban & Godellas, 2014).
 Later menarche, earlier menopause, and breastfeeding—all of which result in reduced lifetime ovarian hormone exposure—are associated with decreased risk of breast cancer (Ban & Godellas, 2014; Momenimovahed & Salehiniya, 2018).
 Surgical removal of the ovaries before 40 years of age is associated with a 50% decrease in lifetime risk of breast cancer (Ban & Godellas, 2014).
 Antiestrogens including selective estrogen receptor modulators (SERMs) like tamoxifen and aromatase inhibitors (AIs) like anastrozole can be used prophylactically long-term as chemoprevention against breast cancer in high-risk postmenopausal women, providing 50 to 70% reduction in breast cancer risk (Mocellin, Goodwin, & Pasquali, 2019; Nelson et al., 2019).
 Long-term estrogen and progestogen treatment has been found to produce breast cancer in non-human primates, and high doses may result in breast cancer developing at an earlier age than usual (Cline, 2007).